 Through my faith in Jesus, and the guidance of the Bible, I have found meaning and purpose in life.
 I have found the answers to who I am, why I am here and where I am going.

 This is what I found.
 It’s not religion.
-It’s a relationship and connection that engages the whole of me – mind, heart and spirit.
-It’s a treasure I want to share with you.
+It’s not about following rituals and trying to be good enough, because I will never be good enough on my own efforts.
+It’s about having a relationship with a loving God who has opened a way for me to be with him, having a connection that engages the whole of me – mind, heart and spirit.
+This is the treasure I want to share with others.

 To explore questions about life check out Alpha.
 This opening video features Dr Francis Collins, Director of The Human Genome Project (at 10:19) and Bear Grylls, adventurer (at 18:37).